(Pocket-lint) - When this current generation of console gaming kicked off, the Xbox Series S was perhaps overlooked by many.

-The controller is backward compatible with the Xbox One.
-Likewise, the older controllers are forward compatible too – so you can simply hook them up for two-player gaming and the like if you have any lying around.
+The controller is backwards compatible with the Xbox One.
+Likewise, older controllers are forward compatible too – so you can simply hook them up for two-player gaming and the like if you have any lying around.
 Indeed, all older Xbox One accessories – first- and third-party – should work with Xbox Series S.

 In terms of new bells and whistles, there are few.
 The controller works and feels much the same as the existing controller, but considering we've always loved the design and feel, that's no bad thing.
 Lag is claimed to have been improved, thanks to Bluetooth Low Energy (BTLE) support and Dynamic Latency Input (DLI), but we've never noticed any problems on that front anyway.

-It's worth noting that Sony's new DualSense controller has a few additions this generation – such as adaptive triggers and haptic feedback – that aren't replicated here.
+It's worth noting that Sony's rival DualSense controller has a few additions this generation – such as adaptive triggers and haptic feedback – that aren't replicated here.
 But then, the Xbox controllers have always had decent trigger response and rumble, so you can only tell the difference when you use the rivalling devices side-by-side.

 - CPU: Octa-core custom Zen 2 CPU